Research Your Sports Bets

 None of that is actually true of course.
 Analytics were in fact created to help verify what our eyes are telling us.
 We can look at a box score and quickly form a conclusion of how a game played out.

-At a quick glance, we can see that the Chiefs won by 16, and knowing what we know about K.C, we can quickly convince ourselves that Patrick Mahomes must have played well and that Travis Kelce and Tyreek Hill also had good or great games.
+At a quick glance, we can see that the Chiefs won by 16, and knowing what we know about Kansas City, we can quickly convince ourselves that Patrick Mahomes must have played well and that Travis Kelce and Tyreek Hill also had good or great games.

 Effectively we just recapped this game in our mind, based on a score and it took us less than 10 seconds.
 This is a very convenient way to handicap games, but unfortunately not very effective.